When I first started working from home, I wrote about how much I loved it.

 If you are reading this and thinking, this doesn’t apply to me because I work in an office, you may have a valid point.

 Don’t get me wrong, I still love working from home.
-I simply need to make some small adjustments to make my work environment more enjoyable and productive.
+I simply need to make some adjustments to make my work life more productive and my home life more enjoyable.

 I can totally relate to this.
 Not only do I work at home, I also homeschool my youngest child.
 It’s very hard to transition from writer to mother and from teacher to mother.
 Sometimes, he’ll have to remind me that, “Mom, school’s over for the day.”